-Analysis of the fundamental principles of the American economic system, centering on price, national income, fiscal policy, monetary policy, money, and banking.
+Analysis of the fundamental principles of the American economic system, centering on price, national income, international trade and finance, fiscal policy, monetary policy, money, and banking.
 Prerequisite: 1 year high school algebra; geometry recommended.
-Goal 1C
+Goal 1C, ELO5 Social Science - World Citizenship

-ECON1320 Principles of Microeconomics 3 s.h.
-Analysis of the fundamental principles of the American economic system, centering on price, production, market structures, international trade and finance, and a survey of contemporary economic problems, e.g. sustainability.
-Goal 1C ECON2000 Individual Study Goal 1C 1-3 s.h.
-ECON3000 Individual Study Goal 1C 1-3 s.h. + FCON3200 Public Finance 3 s.h.
+Analysis of the fundamental principles of the American economic system, centering on price, production, market structures, and a survey of contemporary economic problems, e.g. sustainability.
+Goal 1C, ELO5 Social Science - Sustainability

+ECON2000 Individual Study Goal 1C 1-3 s.h.

+ECON3000 Individual Study Goal 1C 1-3 s.h.

++ ECON3200 Public Finance 3 s.h.

 An examination of the taxation policies and expenditure programs of the public sector.
 Related topics include public goods, income distribution, and public choice theory.
 Prerequisite: ECON1320.
+Goal 1C

-Goal 1C ECON3220 Economics of Sports 3 s.h.
+ECON3220 Economics of Sports 3 s.h.

 An application of economic theory to the business of sports.
 Areas include labor economics, public finance, and the theory of the firm.
 Prerequisite: ECON1320 and either two MATH courses or MATH1380.
+Goal 1C

-Goal 1C + ECON3250 Entrepreneurship and Free Enterprise (Also BUAD3250) 3 s.h.
++ ECON3250 Entrepreneurship and Free Enterprise (Also BUAD3250) 3 s.h.

 To study and hear from the cast of entrepreneurs who have been, or are involved, in the drama of U.S. business.
 To help each student evaluate their own spirit and personality to see if they have entrepreneurial skills and talents.
 Prerequisite: ECON1320.
+Goal 1C

-Goal 1C ECON3280 Economic Development (also GEOG3280) 3 s.h.
+ECON3280 Economic Development (also GEOG3280) 3 s.h.

 A survey of various analytic approaches to the problem of economic development in Asia, Africa, and Latin America, and an examination of their significant policy problems.
+Goal 4, ELO5 Social Science - Innovation

-Goal 4 + ECON3320 Money and Banking 3 s.h.
++ ECON3320 Money and Banking 3 s.h.

 A study of monetary institutions, monetary theory and policy implications, and the principles of our banking system.
 Prerequisite: ECON1320.
+Goal 1C

-Goal 1C ECON3350 Intermediate Microeconomic Theory 3 s.h.
+ECON3350 Intermediate Microeconomic Theory 3 s.h.

 A study of contemporary consumption, production, pricing resource allocation, and distribution theory.
 Prerequisite: ECON1320.
+Goal 1C

-Goal 1C ECON3360 Intermediate Macroeconomic Theory 3 s.h.
+ECON3360 Intermediate Macroeconomic Theory 3 s.h.

 A study of national income determination theory and stabilization policies.
 Prerequisite: ECON1320.
+Goal 1C

-Goal 1C + ECON3430 Managerial Economics 3 s.h.
++ ECON3430 Managerial Economics 3 s.h.

 Considers the business enterprise as an economic and social institution.
-Particular attention is given to the theory of the firm and the application of the theory in problemsolving.
+Particular attention is given to the theory of the firm and the application of the theory in problem-solving.
 Prerequisites: MATH1380 and ECON3350.
+Goal 1C

-Goal 1C + ECON3440 International Economics 3 s.h.
++ ECON3440 International Economics 3 s.h.

 Theories of international trade, foreign exchange markets, resource movements and international economic policies.
+Prerequisite: ECON1300.
+Goal 1C, ELO4 Global Learning - World Citizenship

-Prerequisite: ECON1320.
-Goal 1C ECON3900 Topics in Economics 1-3 s.h.
+ECON3900 Topics in Economics 1-3 s.h.

 Study of selected topics from areas in economics such as industrial, agricultural, governmental, and historical economics.
 Topics are announced prior to each semester they are offered.
 May be repeated for credit when the topics vary.
 Goal 1C